Introduction

 Sleep trouble is also very common.

-Some surveys show that about 1 in 3 adults do not get enough sleep on a regular basis.
+Some surveys can show that about 1 in 3 adults do not get enough sleep on a regular basis.

-That is a big number.
+That is a significant number.

 That means natural relaxation tools are not a luxury.